JoyOffere/alu-headphones/README.md

 # alu-headphones
-In this project, you will implement from scratch, without any library, a web page.
+In this project, I will implement a web page from scratch, without any library.
 You will use all HTML/CSS/Accessibility/Responsive design knowledges that you learned previously.